eic/epic-prod/docs/RECO/24.06.0/index.md

     SINGLE , Sub-directory or File Count:10
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:186
-                3to50deg , Sub-directory or File Count:169
-                45to135deg , Sub-directory or File Count:226
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:25
-                45to135deg , Sub-directory or File Count:31
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:354
-                3to50deg , Sub-directory or File Count:307
-                45to135deg , Sub-directory or File Count:432
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:43
-                3to50deg , Sub-directory or File Count:37
-                45to135deg , Sub-directory or File Count:48
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:97
-                3to50deg , Sub-directory or File Count:100
-                45to135deg , Sub-directory or File Count:115
         e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
+                130to177deg , Sub-directory or File Count:6
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:23
             10GeV , Sub-directory or File Count:4
-                130to177deg , Sub-directory or File Count:186
-                3to50deg , Sub-directory or File Count:187
+                3to50deg , Sub-directory or File Count:13
-                45to135deg , Sub-directory or File Count:224
+                45to135deg , Sub-directory or File Count:18
-                etaScan , Sub-directory or File Count:1101
+                etaScan , Sub-directory or File Count:13
             1GeV , Sub-directory or File Count:4
-                130to177deg , Sub-directory or File Count:25
+                130to177deg , Sub-directory or File Count:3
-                3to50deg , Sub-directory or File Count:25
+                3to50deg , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:33
+                45to135deg , Sub-directory or File Count:1
-                etaScan , Sub-directory or File Count:1019
+                etaScan , Sub-directory or File Count:42
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:365
+                130to177deg , Sub-directory or File Count:27
-                3to50deg , Sub-directory or File Count:322
+                3to50deg , Sub-directory or File Count:8
-                45to135deg , Sub-directory or File Count:421
+                45to135deg , Sub-directory or File Count:4
             2GeV , Sub-directory or File Count:4
-                130to177deg , Sub-directory or File Count:40
-                3to50deg , Sub-directory or File Count:33
-                45to135deg , Sub-directory or File Count:48
-                etaScan , Sub-directory or File Count:248
+                etaScan , Sub-directory or File Count:1
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
+                130to177deg , Sub-directory or File Count:6
                 3to50deg , Sub-directory or File Count:22
                 45to135deg , Sub-directory or File Count:25
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:98
+                130to177deg , Sub-directory or File Count:92
-                3to50deg , Sub-directory or File Count:83
+                3to50deg , Sub-directory or File Count:76
-                45to135deg , Sub-directory or File Count:116
+                45to135deg , Sub-directory or File Count:111
         gamma , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:4
                 130to177deg , Sub-directory or File Count:22